flipperdevices/flipperzero-firmware/README.md

 ### LRF information

 Select the **LRF information** option to view the LRF's identification information.
-Press the **OK** button to read the identification.
+Press the **OK** button to re-read the information, or read another LRF's.

 ![GPIO pin connections](screenshots/3-lrf_information.png)